allthingslinux/tux/docs/content/user/modules/moderation/jail.md

 The confirmation message includes the jailed user's name, the reason, and a link to view the moderation case.
 The stored roles are automatically restored when using `/unjail`.

+### Re-jail on rejoin

+If a jailed member leaves the server and rejoins before being unjailed, Tux automatically re-applies the jail (adds the Jail role and strips any roles they gained on rejoin).
+No new case is created and no DM is sent.
+Use `/unjail` when you are ready to release them.

 ## Error Handling

 ### Common Errors